 Some links in this post may be affiliate links.

-First make the bottom of the basket by cutting the scraps to the same length using a DEWALT Miter Saw.
+First, make the bottom of the DIY wood basket by cutting the scraps to the same length using a DEWALT Miter Saw.
 If boards do not fit together perfectly, use the closest match you can find.
-Also just know that this project will not create explicitly precise piece, but it will be uniquely yours!
-Once you form the bottom of the basket, cut two small pieces to span the entire width of the bottom and secure them with nails.
+Also just know that this project will not create an explicitly precise piece, but it will be uniquely yours!
+Once you form the bottom of the DIY wood basket, cut two small pieces to span the entire width of the bottom and secure them with nails.
 These inside support pieces hold the bottom together as one single unit.

 The horizontal pieces are easy to measure with the vertical “slats” in place, you can measure exactly how long to make the front, back and side slats.
 Use the inside of the basket to make your measurements.
 Secure the inside slats with nails and screws for reinforced sturdiness and to help it withstand outdoor weather.